Slack App

 2. **Destination toggle** - Ensure the specific destination is enabled

-4. **Filters** - Check if any tag or branch filters are excluding your runs
+4. **Filters** - Check whether any tag or branch filters are excluding runs

-5. **Mention rules** - Ensure conditions match your test properties
+5. **Mention rules** - Ensure conditions match test properties

 ### Can I use both annotation mentions and UI rules?